dotherightthing/traktor-live-v1/README.md

   * Sync: Off
   * Remote: On

-Controller config:
+##### Controller config

+Configuration files for the control surface editor.

+Double-click to open the set files, then select Communication > Write Scene Data.

 * Editor: KORG KONTROL Editor
-* Set: `traktor-template-nk.nanokey_st_set`
+* Set: `korg-kontrol-editor/traktor-template-nk.nanokey_st_set`
-* Data: `traktor-template-nk.nanokey_st_data`
+* Data: `korg-kontrol-editor/traktor-template-nk.nanokey_st_data`

---
+##### Visual mapping

+SVG designs which can be printed and cut to create custom overlays for the hardware.

+These are based on the PDF manuals available from Korg: `nanoKEY_studio_OM_E1b.pdf`

+* `svg-overlays/...`

+---

 ### 6. Mix Recorder

+#### Audio Hijack

-While Ableton Live can be used to record the evolving mix and any automation, the playback head jumps to the beginning of the arrangement timeline when Traktor is requested to send a Master Clock Sync message to Live.
+While Ableton Live can be used to record the evolving mix and any automation, the playback head jumps to the beginning of the arrangement timeline when Traktor Pro is requested to send a Master Clock Sync message to Ableton Live.

 This runs the risk of overwriting existing audio later in the mix.